-Provides floodwater storage and conveyance which reduces the severity of floods or storm surge
+- Provides floodwater storage and conveyance which reduces the severity of floods or storm surge

-Allows sediment to settle out of stormwater, attenuates excess nutrients, and supports other qualities managed under the community’s National Pollutant Discharge Elimination System (NPDES) permit
+- Allows sediment to settle out of stormwater, attenuates excess nutrients, and supports other qualities managed under the community’s National Pollutant Discharge Elimination System (NPDES) permit

-Allows groundwater recharge
+- Allows groundwater recharge

-Provides habitat for feeding and reproduction for fish and wildlife species
+- Provides habitat for feeding and reproduction for fish and wildlife species

-Support high rates of biologic production and diversity
+- Support high rates of biologic production and diversity

-Agricultural and wildlife harvesting, including shell-fish harvesting
+- Agricultural and wildlife harvesting, including shellfish harvesting

-Recreational and aesthetic enjoyment
+- Recreational and aesthetic enjoyment

 Spaces which provide natural and beneficial floodplain functions in the Charleston area include salt marsh, intertidal wetlands, coastal barriers (such as dunes and maritime forest), and forested wetlands.
-Regulating development in these sensitive area helps to preserve their community benefit.
+Regulating development in these sensitive areas helps to preserve their community benefit.

 Learn more about floodplain functions: Natural and Beneficial Floodplain Functions: Floodplain Management— More than Flood Loss Reduction (ASFPM, 2008)